LAST UPDATED ON

 - Anybody who needs what I sell

-If you have a small service-based business, you depend on having a steady pipeline of clients so you can have a consistent income.
+When you’re running a small service-based business, you depend on having a steady pipeline of clients so you can have a consistent income.
 It’s natural that you don’t want to exclude anybody.

 But I just want to make sure you know that everybody else–all your competitors–wants to attract these target audiences too.
 What’s more, they’re all speaking to them in pretty much the same way… and maybe you’re speaking to them in the same way too.